EParc/CleaningDataProject/CodeBook.md

 6. Merge all six data files from step 2 into a single data set `all_data`

-7. Aggregate data by averaging all measurement variable by subject and activity, and save resulting data file as `tidy_data.csv`
+7. Aggregate data by averaging all measurement variable by subject and activity, and save resulting data file as `tidydata.txt`